adamheins/vim-highlight-match-under-cursor/README.md

 A simple vim and neovim plugin that does what the title says: highlights the match currently under the cursor with a unique colour to differentiate it from all the other search-highlighted matches.
-This is convenient to quickly identify the current match when quickly jumping amongst many.
+This is convenient for easily identifying the current match when quickly jumping amongst many.
+In the GIF below, the current match is highlighted in the default red colour.

 ![Demo GIF](https://github.com/adamheins/vim-highlight-match-under-cursor/blob/master/demo/demo.gif)